drguigui1/JapaneseWoodblockPrintGeneration/README.md

 # Dataset / Pretrained weights

-The dataset ccan be found in the following link and the pretrained weights for the models.
+The dataset can be found in the following link and the pretrained weights for the models.

 https://drive.google.com/drive/folders/1iVbeJLTqT5NTXkpj-LnBfecVP41YhX3a?usp=sharing